AABDOOGH/InsectFarming/Audit Documents/Audit 1 feedback.md

 F3.
 Our shadow team recommand us to show the breakdown of the project cost.

 R3: The project scope is designing the mobile plant.
 Therefore, it will be a little bit hard to break down further more the project cost.
-We will communicate clients and tutor to figure out whether we ned to do the prototype.
+The software we will use in our project is either free or provided by ANU.
+Thus,  We will communicate clients and tutor to figure out whether we ned to do the prototype.
 If our plan to do the prototype, we will figure out the detials for prototyping.

 ### 3.2.
 Decision Log